Flavia Company

-Flavia Company (born 27 September 1963) is a writer and novelist.
+Flavia Company (born 27 September 1963) is an Argentine-Spanish writer and novelist.
 She writes in both Spanish and Catalan.
 She has a degree in Hispanic Philology, is a journalist, translator, and teacher of creative writing and lecturer.
-She works in different genres (novel, short story, short story, essay and poetry), and also publishes children's literature.
+She works in different genres (novel, short story, flash fiction, essay and poetry), and also publishes children's literature.
 She lives in Catalonia.

 In June 2018, she embarked on a trip around the world that lasted four years.
 From that experience she wrote her book "I no longer need to be real", which she wrote under the name Haru, one of three heteronyms, together with Andrea Mayo and Osamu.
 Her work has been translated into English, French, Portuguese, Italian, Polish, German and Danish.
 She writes in the newspapers La Vanguardia and Ara.